Clayton, New Mexico: Climate

 Clayton has a typical New Mexico cool semi-arid climate (Köppen BSk) with hot summers and cool, dry winters.
 The normal monthly mean temperature ranges from 34.8 °F in December to 74.7 °F in July; on average, annually, there are 41 days with a maximum at or above 90 °F, 13 days with a maximum that remains at or below freezing, and 2.2 days with a minimum at or below 0 °F. Precipitation is low and usually confined to the monsoon season from June to September when thunderstorms are frequent; the annual mean precipitation is 15.8 in.
-Winter weather can vary greatly from warm and windy due to the influence of the chinook, to frigid and snowy when Arctic air moved southward from Canada.
+Winter weather can vary greatly from warm and windy due to the influence of the chinook, to frigid and snowy when Arctic air moves southward from Canada.
 The seasonal (July through June of the following year) normal total snowfall accumulation is 28 in, mostly occurring from November to March, occasionally in April, and very rarely does measurable snowfall occur in September, October or May.

 Record temperatures range from -21 °F on January 4, 1959, to 105 °F on July 30, 1934, and June 27, 1924; the record cold maximum is -1 °F on January 11, 1963, and the day preceding the all-time record low, while, conversely, the record warm minimum is 74 °F on July 26, 1917.